 The occupations particularly affected by skills shortages include:

 - graduate occupations in the field of medicine, mechanical and automotive engineering, electrical engineering, supply and waste management, IT and software development/programming, STEM disciplines (science, technology, engineering, mathematics).

 - Crafts trades: electricians/electrical installers, plumbers, lathe-operators, toolmakers, plastics process workers, pipe fitters, welders, mechanical technicians.

-This finding was also corroborated by the According to this study, 36 per cent of the skilled jobs advertised in the first semester of 2016 were still vacant at the date of survey.
-This means that the share of jobs companies were unable to recruit for was once again higher in eastern Germany than in western Germany (2016: 30 per cent).
-In addition to this, approx. one third of vocational training places also remained vacant as there were no suitable applicants.
+This finding is also corroborated by the 2017 IAB Establishment Panel Survey for eastern Germany.
+According to this study, 37% of the skilled jobs advertised in the first semester of 2017 were still vacant at the date of survey.
+In western Germany, the proportion of unfilled vacancies has risen sharply to 36% (from around 30% in 2016).
+This means that, for the fifth successive year, the share of jobs companies were unable to recruit for was once again higher in eastern Germany than in western Germany.
+In addition to this, approximately one third of vocational training places also remained vacant as there were no suitable applicants.